awsdocs/aws-cloud9-user-guide/doc_source/tutorial-tour-ide-cli-step2.md

    npm install readline-sync
    ```

-   Verify that the result is similar to the following\.
+   Verify that the result is similar to the following \(If `npm WARN` messages are also displayed, you can ignore them\):

    ```
    + readline-sync@1.4.10